The Filter Design screen¶

 Frequency response display¶

 The grey regions to the left and right of the graph are excluded from magnitude correction.
 You can adjust the frequency range of correction by dragging the "curtains" to either side of the graph.
+There is a separate pair of range curtains for each group.

 There are several controls at the right of the graph: